nearform/titus/docs/quick-start/README.md

 npm run create:env
 ```

-You can read more about configuring the environment in the [Developers][DevelopersBe] section of our documentation.
+You can read more about configuring the environment in the [Developers][developersbe] section of our documentation.

 ## Bring up the Database

 You can run the database as a stand-alone container or as a HTTP server.

 For more information on how to manage the database, refer to [Manage the Database] in the Developer section of this documentation.

 ### Run the Database as a Stand-alone Container

 To spin up the database run the command:

 ```sh
 npm run db:up
 ```

 You can check the `docker-compose.yml` file in the root of the repository for specifics of what is running in Docker.

 ### Run the Database as a HTTP Server

 You can start a separate HTTP database server with the command:

 ```sh
 npm run db:server:start
 ```